makersacademy/alexa-ruby-course/modules/2/walkthrough.md

 So far, users can ask Alexa:

-> Alexa, ask NumberFacts about <number>
+> Alexa, ask Number Facts about {Number}

-Where `<number>` is any number.
+Where `{Number}` is any number.
 Users will hear an interesting fact about any given number.

 However, Numbers API can provide two different kinds of facts: trivia facts, and math facts.
 We’d like users to be able to ask:

-> Alexa, ask NumberFacts to tell me a <fact type> fact about <number>
+> Alexa, ask Number Facts to tell me a {FactType} fact about {Number}

-`<fact type>` is either a ‘trivia’ fact or a ‘math’ fact.
+`{FactType}` is either a ‘trivia’ fact or a ‘math’ fact.

 Because we’re passing another piece of variable information to our Intent, we’ll need to define another Slot.

+> Slots _do not_ restrict user input to certain values.
+Instead, they guide interpretation of the user's words towards those terms.

 However, where the built-in `AMAZON.NUMBER` slot restricted us to numbers only, there are no built-in Slots that will restrict us to the words ‘trivia’ or ‘math’.
 We have to make our own.

 Let's head to the Interaction Model pane in the Alexa Skills Developer Console, and add a new Custom Slot type.
 We'll call this Custom Slot type `FACT_TYPE`.
 There are two possible Values for this Custom Slot type: `trivia` and `math`.
 They must be provided separated by a newline, like so: